MINISTRY OF ENCOURAGEMENT

 Retired Ministers Army of Encouragement

 Consider the gift of our retired clergy who have served in ministry for many many years.
 Consider the possibility of unleashing this army of retired ministers as ambassadors of encouragement to strengthen, encourage, and come alongside our area pastors, congregations, and church staffs.
 Could the ministry and fruit of these latter years be even greater than the former?

-The vision is becoming a reality!

 The Original Announcement From Our Archives: